lyndenlim/inventory-tracker-executable/README.md

 # inventory-tracker-executable
 Inventory Tracker built with Tkinter framework (executable) <br />

-Designed to track your inventory and expenses. <br />
+Designed to track your inventory and expenses, CRUD using SQLite. <br />

 Features: <br />
 Numerical representation of profits/expenses <br />